Compassionate and Experienced Child Support Attorneys in Anchorage and Matanuska Valley, AK

 In Alaska, courts must follow specific guidelines to determine the amount of child support a parent may be required to pay.
 The most important factor considered is income.
-The child support calculation starts with figuring out each parent’s annual or monthly gross income, which includes unemployment compensation and the value of certain employer-provided benefits, such as housing and meals.
-This does not include public-assistance benefits.
+The child support calculation starts with figuring out each parent’s annual or monthly gross income.